 Well, look at you.
 You’ve done it.
-After months of quietly exploring new, better career opportunities, you’ve landed a job that makes you giddy just thinking about.
+After months of quietly exploring new, better career opportunities, you’ve landed a job that makes you giddy just to think about.
 You’ve even mustered up the courage to tell your current employer.
-And just at that moment when you should be on Cloud 9?
+And just at that moment when you should be on cloud nine?

 The guilt comes rolling into the station.
 You begin to question the decision.
-You feel awful that you’re leaving your team, at a moment when no one could possibly live without you.
-You wonder if you should just duck into your cubicle for the next two weeks, to avoid having to face people with this bombshell news of yours.
+You feel awful that you’re leaving your team with big endeavors still in flux.
+You wonder if you could swing working from home for the next two weeks, to avoid having to break this bombshell news face to face.

-But, assuming you manage your departure gracefully, you absolutely shouldn’t feel guilty, and here’s why.
+Stop that.
+Assuming you manage your departure gracefully, you absolutely shouldn’t feel guilty.

 Your colleagues are not unlike you.
 They aspire to grow, develop, and in many cases, also climb into positions with new challenges and responsibilities.
 This is human nature, and it’s expected.
-Even if your peers or supervisors act pouty or irritated when you announce you’re leaving, realize that this is probably just them thinking about the pain in the rear your departure may create for them short-term (or wishing that they were you right about now).
+Even if your peers or supervisors act pouty or irritated when you announce you’re leaving, realize that this is probably just them thinking about the pain in the rear your departure may create for them in the short term (or wishing that they were you right about now).

-Think about it.
-If your employer were facing budget cuts or layoffs, and your job was going to be among those impacted, do you think that your managers or the HR director would spend endless hours wringing their hands with guilt before they alerted you of the layoff?
+If your employer were facing budget cuts or layoffs, and your job was going to be among those impacted, do you think they’d be loyal to you?
 Probably not.
-Sure, on a personal level they may feel badly.
+Do you think that your company’s executives or the HR director would spend endless hours wringing their hands with guilt before they alerted you of the layoff?
+Well, they might.
 We’re all human, after all.
-But they’d surely realize that this is business, and in business, difficult decisions sometimes need to be made.
+But even if they felt badly on a personal level, they’d surely realize that this is business, and in business, difficult decisions sometimes need to be made.

 Now, apply this to your own decision, and realize that most employers understand that you, too, are making difficult choices to further your own business—the business of your career.